Mary Stewart (novelist): Writing career

 Stewart was the best-selling author of many romantic suspense and historical fiction novels.
-They were well received by critics, due especially to her skillful story-telling and elegant prose.
-Her novels are also known for their well-crafted settings, many in England but also in such locations as Damascus and the Greek islands, as well as Spain, France, Austria, etc.
+They were well received by critics, due especially to her skilful story-telling and elegant prose.
+Her novels are also known for their well-crafted settings, many in England but also in such locations as Damascus and the Greek islands, as well as Spain, France, and Austria.

+Stewart herself said that her pleasure was to take "conventionally bizarre situations (the car chase, the closed-room murder, the wicked uncle tale) and send real people into them, normal, everyday people with normal, everyday reactions to violence and fear; people not 'heroic' in the conventional sense, but averagely intelligent men and women who could be shocked or outraged into defending, if necessary, with great physical bravery, what they held to be right".

 She was at the height of her popularity from the late 1950s to the 1980s, when many of her novels were translated into other languages.
-The Moon-Spinners, one of her most popular novels, was also made into a Disney live-action movie.
-Stewart was one of the most prominent writers of the romantic suspense subgenre, blending romance novels and mystery.
+The Moon-Spinners, one of her most popular novels, was also made into a Walt Disney live-action movie.
+In 2017 The Little Broomstick (1971) was adapted into the animated feature film titled Mary and the Witch's Flower.

+Stewart was one of the most prominent writers of the romantic suspense subgenre (The Guardian called her its "pioneer"), blending romance novels and mystery.
 Critically, her works are considered superior to those of other acclaimed romantic suspense novelists, such as Victoria Holt and Phyllis Whitney.
 She seamlessly combined the two genres, maintaining a full mystery while focusing on the courtship between two people, so that the process of solving the mystery "helps to illuminate" the hero's personality—thereby helping the heroine to fall in love with him.

 In the late 1960s a new generation of young readers revived a readership in T. H. White's The Once and Future King (published in full 1958) and The Lord of the Rings (published in full 1956), and as a consequence Arthurian and heroic legends regained popularity among a critical mass of readers.
-Mary Stewart added to this climate by publishing The Crystal Cave (1970), the first in what was to become The Merlin Trilogy, later extended by two further novels.
+Mary Stewart added to this climate by publishing The Crystal Cave (1970), the first in what was to become The Merlin Trilogy (full series: The Arthurian Saga).
 The books placed Stewart on the best-seller list many times throughout the 1970s and 1980s.